fermyon/developer/content/spin/cli-reference.md

-    deploy       Package and upload an application to the Fermyon Cloud. doctor       Detect and fix problems with Spin applications help         Print this message or the help of the given subcommand(s) js2wasm*     A plugin to convert js files to Spin compatible modules login        Log into the Fermyon Cloud.
+    deploy       Package and upload an application to the Fermyon Cloud. doctor       Detect and fix problems with Spin applications help         Print this message or the help of the given subcommand(s) login        Log into the Fermyon Cloud.
     new          Scaffold a new application based on a template plugins      Install/uninstall Spin plugins
-    py2wasm*     A plugin to convert Python applications to Spin compatible modules registry     Commands for working with OCI registries to distribute applications templates    Commands for working with WebAssembly component templates up           Start the Spin application
+    registry     Commands for working with OCI registries to distribute applications templates    Commands for working with WebAssembly component templates up           Start the Spin application